jupyterhub/repo2docker-action/README.md

     description: Docker registry username
 - `DOCKER_PASSWORD`:
     description: Docker registry password
-- `IMAGE_NAME`:
-    description: name of the image.
-Example - myContainer

 ## Optional Inputs

 - `NOTEBOOK_USER`:
     description: username of the primary user in the image.
 If this is not specified, the username in `$GITHUB_ACTOR` is used.
+- `IMAGE_NAME`:
+    name of the image.
+Example - myusername/myContainer.
+If not supplied, this defaults to `$DOCKER_USERNAME/  $GITHUB_REPOSITORY_NAME`
+- `DOCKER_REGISTRY`:
+    description: name of the docker registry.
+If not supplied, this defaults to registry.hub.docker.com.

 ## Outputs